david-p-mitchell/david-p-mitchell/README.md

 **🔭 I'm also currently working on:**
 Enon Baptist Church's website using **Nuxt.js**.
+[Source code](https://github.com/EnonBaptistChurch/ebcc-web-static)

-[Source code](https://github.com/EnonBaptistChurch/ebcc-web-static) and also some Church based tools, which should appear in the near future!
+Also some Church based tools, which should appear in the near future!